rbbozhilov/Fitness-Calculator/README.md

 5 - When the files are started in Visual Studio , just press CTRL + F5 , the program will start <br/>
 6 - Follow the steps in the program , write your name , age and weight correct !  <br/>
 7 - Choice from the menu in the program what you want to do , increase , lose or maintenance your weight <br/>
-8 - If you follow this steps correctly , the program should automaticallycalculates how much you need protein,carbohydrates,calories,fats per day <br/>
+8 - If you follow this steps correctly , the program should automatically calculates how much you need protein,carbohydrates,calories,fats per day <br/>

 IMPORTANT : write correctly your information and choices in menu , because if you don't write something correctly you must start the program again with CTRL+F5. <br/>
 <br/>